srk810/AZ-220-Microsoft-Azure-IoT-Developer/readme.md

-# AZ-220: Microsoft Azure IoT Developer - BETA
+# AZ-220: Microsoft Azure IoT Developer - Initial Public Release

 *Please note: Course is in Beta stage and labs are in the process of review in work in progress.
 Be sure to review the known issues below before filing a new issue.
 Thanks!*